Window Blinds Shop by Feature | |

 Faux Wood Blinds are also good choices to consider since they are more durable than wood blinds and are easier to clean.

-All quality blinds and shades are water resistant.
+All quality blinds, shades and shutters are water resistant.
 Even good wood blinds are varnished and will perform well under humid conditions.

 Non-wood products, such as Faux Wood blinds which are made of PVC, are preferred choices for very humid areas, and one of the only choices for extremely humid areas such as a window located in a shower.